 And now all these years later I know exactly what it means to go to a personal trainer gym, and believe whole-heartedly in what we do.
 It means family and friends and acceptance.
 It means not having to feel insecure about your fitness level.
 It means being honest with your trainer about your insecurities, weaknesses, and your strengths because trust is what makes the relationship work and fuels progress.
 And let’s be honest, it is not a surprise to us that many of our clients do not LOVE to workout.
 They come to us for accountability and motivation.

 Our job is to applaud their commitment to their health while pushing them and proving that they can do more than they thought.
 And that maybe, just maybe, they may not love working out but they may not hate it either.
 When exercise is not your favorite pastime and you do not feel overly secure it is a really big deal to show up and put the work in.
 I’ll admit many don’t ever turn the corner to loving their workouts but I promise they look forward to it and the results.

 One of our goals is to keep it fun, entertaining, and challenging for our clients while continuing to work towards their goals.

-In my opinion, the most important part of making the commitment to a personal training gym is acceptance, privacy, and relationship with your trainer.
-We take the time to know our clients and their challenges whether those challenges are mental or physical.
+In my opinion, the most important part of making the commitment to a personal training gym is acceptance, privacy, and a relationship with your trainer.
+We take the time to know our clients and their challenges, whether those challenges are mental or physical.
 Anyone that has ever gone through a significant injury knows that oftentimes our minds may take a bit longer than our bodies to heal.